admens2008/alx-backend-storage/README.md

 ALX Backend Storage
 Overview
 Welcome to the alx-backend-storage repository!
 This project is part of the ALX Backend Short Specialization curriculum.
-The focus of this repository is on various storage solutions, including Advanced MySQL, NoSQL, and Redis.
+The focus of this repository is on various storage solutions, including Advanced MySQL and NoSQL.

 Introduction